Rj-Sathusan/Visualizing-Ideas-An-AI-Powered-Assistant-for-Blind-Developers/README.md

 python main.py
 ```
 Follow the voice prompts to describe your concept and start creating your presentation.

+## Objectives
+- Examine the problem domain and available technology critically.
+- Create an accessible AI voice assistant system for blind developers.
+- Research and use voice recognition and text-to-speech technologies.
+- Test the effectiveness and usability of the suggested system.
+- Create thorough project documentation.

 ## Future Development
 - Adding more features to enhance accessibility and productivity for blind developers.